tobeybill/TISATAFL/README.md

 We are analyzing the relationship between firm performance and CEO/Board of Director Compensation.
 Our analysis includes companies from the S&P500, we then separated the firms based on market value.
 We then ran a Ridge regression to predict firm CEO/BOD over/under compensation.
 After predicting compensation we determined the relationship between compensation and firm performance.
 Firm performance was calculated using TobinsQ and a logistic regression to create a firm performance variable.

 ## Our Approach
+1. Research determinants of CEO and BOD compensation for our regressions
+2. Use selected determinants to predict CEO and BOD Total Compensation
+3. Determine if the CEO or BOD is overpaid or underpaid
+4. Determine relationship between above results and firm performance

 ## Link to project website
 tobeybill.github.io/TISATAFL/